karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 4/Exercise_3/README.md

-## Exercise 2: Create a simple inventory system
+## Exercise 3: Create a simple game to guess a person's name

-<b>1.</b> Create an application that displays a list of inventory items of a player.

-<b>2.</b> Use a loop to iterate through an array of <i>std::string</i> items, and then ask the user to enter another item for the player to carry.
-Make sure the loop continues to run until the user types <i>exit</i>.

-<b>3.</b> When displaying the items, check if they are vowels or consonants, and use the prefix <i>an</i> and <i>a</i> respectively.
-If the player isn't carrying anything, display something like <i>The player is carrying nothing</i>.

-<b>4.</b> Set a maximum amount of items the player can carry.
-When that maximum has been reached, the player cannot carry anything else.
+<b>1.</b> Write a small game that requests a user to guess the name of a person.
+You may store the name as a <i>std::string</i> constant.

+<b>2.</b> Keep the game running in a loop until either the name has been correctly guessed or the user wishes to no longer play the game.

+<b>3.</b> Check if the user has the made a guess, guessed the name correctly or guessed the first letter of the name correctly.
+Display appropriate messages.

+<b>4.</b> Before repeating the next iteration of the loop, ask the user if they wish to try again, and continue or end the loop accordingly.

+<b>5.</b> Error-trap your code as much as possible.